 Q. What if I’m a journalism students who wants to focus in TV news, or Radio, or New Media, or design or any other facet of Journalism – do I also need to declare it somewhere?
 A. No. Only those specializing in Public Relations have to declare it.
 All others should just choose the appropriate (elective) classes to cover their desired focus.
 An academic adviser can gladly help you with that as needed.

 Q: Do I have to schedule an appointment to see an adviser in Journalism & Mass Communication?
 A: No, you don’t have to.
 We have an open door policy for advising, meaning that as long as it’s our advising hours, you can come on over and see us.
 If there’s another student already in our adviser’s office, all you need to do is wait for your turn.
 However, if you need to meet with an adviser, but can’t make it to their advising hours, you may contact an adviser and try to arrange for a meeting at a more proper time for both you and the adviser.

 Q: How many units do I need to graduate in Journalism & Mass Communication?
-A: You’ll need to complete 40 units in Journalism & Mass Communication to graduate, no matter whether you’re in Journalism or Public Relations, aside from any General Education (GE) and Capstone, or general requirements listed by the University.
-The division of those 40 units can be found on the Advising Forms section, right above this one.
+A: If you declared the major from Fal 2011 to Spring 2016, you’ll need to complete 40 units in Journalism & Mass Communication to graduate, no matter whether you’re in Journalism or Public Relations, aside from any General Education (GE) and Capstone, or general requirements listed by the University.
+If you declared it from Fall 2016 on, you’ll need to complete 48 units.

 Q. If I’m a Journalism major, can I do my minor in Public Relations?
 Or vice-versa?
 A. No. Your minor, whether you’re in Journalism or Public Relations, has to be outside the department.